snowdrop/k8s-infra/hetzner/README-cloud.md

 All Ansible playbooks must be launched from the root of the project, at `k8s-infra`.

+## Requirements

+This project uses [pass](https://www.passwordstore.org/) to store passwords and certificates related to the project itself.
+To use the `passstore` project must be cloned.

 ## Init the hetzner context

 To getting started, you must get a Token for your API as described [here](https://docs.hetzner.cloud/#overview-getting-started).